-

 What, if any, are the relevant limitation periods in your jurisdiction?

-The plea of limitation is subject to party autonomy.
-A court may dismiss a claim based on statute of limitations only if the defendant invokes the statute of limitations.
-If such a statement is not made by the defendant, the court will not take the limitation aspect into account in the decision, even if the claim is obviously time-barred.
+As a general rule, the defence of limitation is subject to party autonomy.
+A court may only dismiss a claim on the grounds of limitation if the defendant invokes the limitation period.
+If the defendant does not make such a statement, the court will not take the limitation aspect into account in its decision, even if the claim is obviously time-barred.

 -